Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: Dataset, offline analysis, and simulations

-Detector simulations are carried out using GEANT3~\cite{Brun:1119728} with a detailed model of the STAR detector.
+Detector simulations are carried out using GEANT3~\cite{Brun:1119728} with a detailed model of the STAR detector that is adjusted for each running period to incorporate the detector configuration of the corresponding dataset.
 Simulations based on the PYTHIA Monte Carlo event generator are used both to calculate the instrumental response to correct for detector effects and for physics studies.
 Events produced by Monte Carlo generation without detector simulations are denoted ``particle-level,'' whereas such events including detector simulations are denoted ``detector-level.''
+Jet reconstruction is performed on all final-state charged particles at the particle-level.

 Several PYTHIA tunes are employed: PYTHIA-6~\cite{Sjostrand:2006za} Perugia 0~\cite{Skands:2010ak}; PYTHIA-6 Perugia 2012 STAR tune~\cite{STAR:2019yqm}; and PYTHIA-8 Monash~\cite{Sjostrand:2007gs}.
 The reason for using multiple PYTHIA tunes is historical, since different elements of the analysis, such as detector-level simulations, were carried out at different times by different sub-groups.
 The tune used for each analysis element is specified.
 Physics studies focus on comparison to PYTHIA-6 Perugia 2012 STAR tune (denoted ``PYTHIA-6 STAR tune'').